-Blue Advantage plans are available in all metallic levels: bronze, silver, gold and platinum.
+Blue Advantage plans are available in all metallic levels: bronze, silver, and gold.
 The levels differ by how much of your medical costs a plan will pay on average.
-They are based on approximate values for standard medical expenses.6 7
+They are based on approximate values for standard medical expenses.23

 - Bronze plans pay 60%